npnthanh/VNT-Restaurant/README.md

 ## What I Would Improve Next

 - Add real UI screenshots or a short demo video to the README
-- Deploy a public demo URL for faster recruiter review
+- Add a demo account reset/seed script for the public environment
 - Add feature tests for booking, cashier checkout, and stock updates
 - Add a production deployment guide for Apache/Nginx root-domain hosting